jwbambacht/node-ts-unauth/README.md

-# Full-stack unauthenticated web-application with NodeJS and TypeScript
+# Boilerplate for Full-stack Unauthenticated Web Application for NodeJS and TypeScript
 See [node-ts-auth](https://github.com/jwbambacht/node-ts-auth) for an authenticated version of this web-application.

-## Characteristics:
+## Features:
 * TypeScript for static typing and easier and quicker debugging and development
-* Full-stack frontend and backend (API) in node
+* Frontend and backend server-side rendering + API in node
 * Express web application framework loaded in ```expressLoader.ts``` in combination with the EJS templating engine in the ```views``` directory.
 * Bootstrap for responsive mobile-first layouts
-* typeORM for managing the database interactions to PostgreSQL
+* typeORM for managing the database interactions with PostgreSQL
 * typedi for services as Singleton-like classes in containers
 * Routing-controllers for REST routes in express
 * Designed for applications that do not require authentication